Othniel Charles Marsh: Legacy

 Marsh's finds formed the original core of the collection of Yale's Peabody Museum of Natural History.
 The museum's Great Hall is dominated by the first fossil skeleton of Brontosaurus that he discovered, which was reclassified as Apatosaurus for a time.
 However, an extensive study published in 2015 concluded that Brontosaurus was a valid genus of sauropod distinct from Apatosaurus.
-Some other Marsh taxa like Camarasaurus lentus, Nanosaurus agilis and Camptosaurus dispar are also represented in the Peabody fossil hall.

-He donated his home in New Haven, Connecticut, to Yale University in 1899.
-The Othniel C. Marsh House, now known as Marsh Hall, is designated a National Historic Landmark.
-Marsh Hall serves as the home of the Yale School of Forestry at the Yale School of the Environment.
-The grounds are now known as the Marsh Botanical Garden.

-Marsh was elected a member of the American Antiquarian Society in 1877.

-Marsh formulated the law of brain growth, which states that, during the tertiary period, many taxonomic groups presented gradual increase in the size of the brain.
-This evolutionary law remains being used due to its explanatory, and to a certain extent, predictive potential.

 Prior to Marsh's efforts, the entirety of fossil remains known in North America was quite small.
 As a result of the generosity of George Peabody, Marsh was able to keep discovery teams in the field almost continuously from 1870 until his death.
 The material recovered in his 30 years of collection was simply astonishing to the scientific community.
 At the Peabody Museum, Marsh was the first to create skeletal displays of dinosaurs, which are now common in countless museums of natural history.

+More generally, Marsh's finds provided crucial evidence in support of Darwin's theory of evolution.
+The fossils of early birds with teeth were the key missing link between dinosaurs and birds, while the sequence of horse fossils demonstrated gradual changing of body structure through the geologic periods.
+His drawing of this sequence based on leg bones and teeth remains he produced for Huxley is regarded one of the most important illustrations in the history of paleontology.
+He also formulated the law of brain growth, which states that, during the Tertiary period, many taxonomic groups presented gradual increase in the size of the brain.
+This evolutionary law remains being used due to its explanatory, and to a certain extent, predictive potential.

 Marsh biographer Mark J. McCarren summed it up this way, Marsh's "contributions to the understanding of extinct reptiles, birds and mammals are unequaled in the history of paleontology."

 Marsh Butte, located in the Grand Canyon, was officially named in his honor in 1906.

-On December 15, 2023, McSweeney's published the piece "It's a Comedian's Job to Make Fun of Everybody, and That's Why My Act Is Entirely About 1880s Paleontologist Othniel Marsh", by Anthony Scibelli.